 20/12/2024 • 46:07

 In this episode, Hannah is joined by Oriol Vinyals, VP of Drastic Research and Gemini co-lead.
 They discuss the evolution of agents from single-task models to more general-purpose models capable of broader applications, like Gemini.
 Vinyals guides Hannah through the two-step process behind multi modal models: pre-training (imitation learning) and post-training (reinforcement learning).
 They discuss the complexities of scaling and the importance of innovation in architecture and training processes.
 They close on a quick whirlwind tour of some of the new agentic capabilities recently released by Google DeepMind.
-Note: To see all of the full length demos, including unedited versions, and other videos related to Gemini 2.0 head to YouTube.Future reading/watching: Gemini 2.0 Decoding Google Gemini with Jeff DeanGaming, Goats & General Intelligence with Frederic BesseThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Bernardo ResendeAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind— Subscribe to our YouTube channel Find us on XFollow us on InstagramAdd us on Linkedin Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Note: To see all of the full length demos, including unedited versions, and other videos related to Gemini 2.0 head to YouTube.Future reading/watching: Gemini 2.0 Decoding Google Gemini with Jeff DeanGaming, Goats & General Intelligence with Frederic BesseThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Bernardo ResendeAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind— Subscribe to our YouTube channel Find us on XFollow us on InstagramAdd us on Linkedin Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 12/12/2024 • 49:25

 There is broad consensus across the tech industry, governments and society, that as artificial intelligence becomes more embedded in every aspect of our world, regulation will be essential.
 But what does this look like?
 Can it be adopted without stifling innovation?
 Are current frameworks presented by government leaders headed in the right direction?Join host Hannah Fry as she discusses these questions and more with Nicklas Lundblad, Director of Public Policy at Google DeepMind.
 Nicklas emphasises the importance of a nuanced approach to regulation, focusing on adaptability and evidence-based policymaking.
 He highlights the complexities of assessing risk and reward in emerging technologies, advocating for a focus on harm reduction.
-Further reading/watching:AI Principles: https://ai.google/responsibility/principles/Frontier Model Forum: https://blog.google/outreach-initiatives/public-policy/google-microsoft-openai-anthropic-frontier-model-forum/Ethics of AI assistants with Iason Gabriel https://youtu.be/aaZc-as-soA?si=0ThbYY30FlO31kKQThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale StudiosCommissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Bernardo ResendeAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Further reading/watching:AI Principles: https://ai.google/responsibility/principles/Frontier Model Forum: https://blog.google/outreach-initiatives/public-policy/google-microsoft-openai-anthropic-frontier-model-forum/Ethics of AI assistants with Iason Gabriel https://youtu.be/aaZc-as-soA?si=0ThbYY30FlO31kKQThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale StudiosCommissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Bernardo ResendeAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 05/12/2024 • 53:10

 NotebookLM is a research assistant powered by Gemini that draws on expertise from storytelling to present information in an engaging way.
 It allows users to upload their own documents and generate insights, explanations, and—more recently—podcasts.
 This feature, also known as audio overviews, has captured the imagination of millions of people worldwide, who have created thousands of engaging podcasts ranging from personal narratives to educational explainers using source materials like CVs, personal journals, sales decks, and more.Join Raiza Martin and Steven Johnson from Google Labs, Google’s testing ground for products, as they guide host Hannah Fry through the technical advancements that have made NotebookLM possible.
-In this episode they'll explore what it means to be interesting, the challenges of generating natural-sounding speech, as well as exciting new modalities on the horizon.Further readingTry NotebookLM hereRead about the speech generation technology behind Audio Overveiws: https://deepmind.google/discover/blog/pushing-the-frontiers-of-audio-generation/Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Alex Baro Cayetano, Daniel Lazard Video Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+In this episode they'll explore what it means to be interesting, the challenges of generating natural-sounding speech, as well as exciting new modalities on the horizon.Further readingTry NotebookLM hereRead about the speech generation technology behind Audio Overveiws: https://deepmind.google/discover/blog/pushing-the-frontiers-of-audio-generation/Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Alex Baro Cayetano, Daniel Lazard Video Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 26/11/2024 • 44:18

 Join Professor Hannah Fry at the AI for Science Forum for a fascinating conversation with Google DeepMind CEO Demis Hassabis.
 They explore how AI is revolutionizing scientific discovery, delving into topics like the nuclear pore complex, plastic-eating enzymes, quantum computing, and the surprising power of Turing machines.
 The episode also features a special 'ask me anything' session with Nobel Laureates Sir Paul Nurse, Jennifer Doudna, and John Jumper, who answer audience questions about the future of AI in science.Watch the episode here, and catch up on all of the sessions from the AI for Science Forum here.
-Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 21/11/2024 • 54:23

 Imagine a future where we interact regularly with a range of advanced artificial intelligence (AI) assistants — and where millions of assistants interact with each other on our behalf.
 These experiences and interactions may soon become part of our everyday reality.In this episode, host Hannah Fry and Google DeepMind Senior Staff Research Scientist Iason Gabriel discuss the ethical implications of advanced AI assistants.
 Drawing from Iason's recent paper, they examine value alignment, anthropomorphism, safety concerns, and the potential societal impact of these technologies.
-Timecodes: 00:00 Intro01:13 Definition of AI assistants04:05 A utopic view06:25 Iason’s background07:45 The Ethics of Advanced AI Assistants paper13:06 Anthropomorphism14:07 Turing perspective15:25 Anthropomorphism continued20:02 The value alignment question24:54 Deception27:07 Deployed at scale28:32 Agentic inequality31:02 Unfair outcomes34:10 Coordinated systems37:10 A new paradigm38:23 Tetradic value alignment41:10 The future42:41 Reflections from HannahThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale StudiosCommissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo DawoudCommissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Timecodes: 00:00 Intro01:13 Definition of AI assistants04:05 A utopic view06:25 Iason’s background07:45 The Ethics of Advanced AI Assistants paper13:06 Anthropomorphism14:07 Turing perspective15:25 Anthropomorphism continued20:02 The value alignment question24:54 Deception27:07 Deployed at scale28:32 Agentic inequality31:02 Unfair outcomes34:10 Coordinated systems37:10 A new paradigm38:23 Tetradic value alignment41:10 The future42:41 Reflections from HannahThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale StudiosCommissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo DawoudCommissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 11/11/2024 • 43:58

 How human should an AI tutor be?
 What does ‘good’ teaching look like?
 Will AI lead in the classroom, or take a back seat to human instruction?
 Will everyone have their own personalized AI tutor?
 Join research lead, Irina Jurenka, and Professor Hannah Fry as they explore the complicated yet exciting world of AI in education.
-Further reading:Towards Responsible Development of Generative AI for Education: An Evaluation-Driven ApproachThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo Dawoud Commissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Further reading:Towards Responsible Development of Generative AI for Education: An Evaluation-Driven ApproachThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Daniel LazardAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo Dawoud Commissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 23/10/2024 • 39:56

 In this episode, Professor Hannah Fry sits down with Pushmeet Kohli, VP of Research at Google DeepMind to discuss AI’s impact on scientific discovery.
-They go on a whirlwind tour of scientific projects, touching on recent breakthroughs in AlphaFold, material science, weather forecasting, and mathematics to better understand how AI can enhance our scientific understanding of the world.Further reading:Millions of new materials discovered with deep learningGraphCast: AI model for faster and more accurate global weather forecastingAlphaFold: A breakthrough unfolds (S2,E1)AlphaGeometry: An Olympiad-level AI system for geometryAI achieves silver-medal standard solving International Mathematical Olympiad problemsThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo Dawoud Commissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+They go on a whirlwind tour of scientific projects, touching on recent breakthroughs in AlphaFold, material science, weather forecasting, and mathematics to better understand how AI can enhance our scientific understanding of the world.Further reading:Millions of new materials discovered with deep learningGraphCast: AI model for faster and more accurate global weather forecastingAlphaFold: A breakthrough unfolds (S2,E1)AlphaGeometry: An Olympiad-level AI system for geometryAI achieves silver-medal standard solving International Mathematical Olympiad problemsThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonProduction support: Mo Dawoud Commissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 09/10/2024 • 47:04

 Games are a very good training ground for agents.
 Think about it.
 Perfectly packaged, neatly constrained environments where agents can run wild, work out the rules for themselves, and learn how to handle autonomy.
-In this episode, Research Engineering Team Lead, Frederic Besse, joins Hannah as they discuss important research like SIMA (Scalable Instructable Multiworld Agent) and what we can expect from future agents that can understand and safely carry out a wide range of tasks - online and in the real world.Further reading:SIMARTX & RT2Interactive AgentsThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo Dawoud Music composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+In this episode, Research Engineering Team Lead, Frederic Besse, joins Hannah as they discuss important research like SIMA (Scalable Instructable Multiworld Agent) and what we can expect from future agents that can understand and safely carry out a wide range of tasks - online and in the real world.Further reading:SIMARTX & RT2Interactive AgentsThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo Dawoud Music composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 25/09/2024 • 40:22

 Professor Hannah Fry is joined by Jeff Dean, one of the most legendary figures in computer science and chief scientist of Google DeepMind and Google Research.
 Jeff was instrumental to the field in the late 1990s, writing the code that transformed Google from a small startup into the multinational company it is today.
-Hannah and Jeff discuss it all - from the early days of Google and neural networks, to the long term potential of multi-modal models like Gemini.Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Hannah and Jeff discuss it all - from the early days of Google and neural networks, to the long term potential of multi-modal models like Gemini.Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 11/09/2024 • 53:02

 Building safe and capable models is one of the greatest challenges of our time.
 Can we make AI work for everyone?
 How do we prevent existential threats?
 Why is alignment so important?
 Join Professor Hannah Fry as she delves into these critical questions with Anca Dragan, lead for AI safety and alignment at Google DeepMind.
-For further reading, search "Introducing the Frontier Safety Framework" and "Evaluating Frontier Models for Dangerous Capabilities".Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+For further reading, search "Introducing the Frontier Safety Framework" and "Evaluating Frontier Models for Dangerous Capabilities".Thanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonEditor: Rami Tzabar, TellTale Studios Commissioner & Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Perry RogantinVideo Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor TomlinsonCommissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 28/08/2024 • 38:11

 Professor Hannah Fry is joined by Google DeepMind's senior research director Douglas Eck to explore AI's capacity for true creativity.
 They delve into the complexities of defining creativity, the challenges of AI generated content and attribution, and whether AI can help us to connect with each other in new and meaningful ways.
 Want to watch the full episode?
 Subscribe to Google DeepMind's YouTube page and stay tuned for new episodes.
-Further reading: VeoImagen SynthIDAn update on web publisher controls (Google-Extended)Social channels to follow for new content:InstagramXLinkedinThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonSeries Editor: Rami Tzabar, TellTale Studios Commissioner and Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Darren Carikas Video Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Further reading: VeoImagen SynthIDAn update on web publisher controls (Google-Extended)Social channels to follow for new content:InstagramXLinkedinThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonSeries Editor: Rami Tzabar, TellTale Studios Commissioner and Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Darren Carikas Video Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 14/08/2024 • 40:36

 It has been a few years since Google DeepMind CEO and co-founder, Demis Hassabis, and Professor Hannah Fry caught up.In that time, the world has caught on to artificial intelligence—in a big way.
 Listen as they discuss the recent explosion of interest in AI, what Demis means when he describes chatbots as ‘unreasonably effective’, and the unexpected emergence of capabilities like conceptual understanding and abstraction in recent generative models.Demis and Hannah also explore the need for rigorous AI safety measures, the importance of responsible AI development, and what he hopes for as we move closer towards artificial general intelligence.
 Want to watch the full episode?
-Subscribe to Google DeepMind's YouTube page and stay tuned for new episodes.Further reading: GeminiProject Astra Google I/O 2024Scaling Language Models: Methods, Analysis & Insights from Training GopherLaMDA: our breakthrough conversation technologySocial channels to follow for new content:InstagramXLinkedinThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonSeries Editor: Rami Tzabar, TellTale Studios Commissioner and Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Darren Carikas Video Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Subscribe to Google DeepMind's YouTube page and stay tuned for new episodes.Further reading: GeminiProject Astra Google I/O 2024Scaling Language Models: Methods, Analysis & Insights from Training GopherLaMDA: our breakthrough conversation technologySocial channels to follow for new content:InstagramXLinkedinThanks to everyone who made this possible, including but not limited to: Presenter: Professor Hannah FrySeries Producer: Dan HardoonSeries Editor: Rami Tzabar, TellTale Studios Commissioner and Producer: Emma YousifProduction support: Mo DawoudMusic composition: Eleni ShawCamera Director and Video Editor: Tommy BruceAudio Engineer: Darren Carikas Video Studio Production: Nicholas DukeVideo Editor: Bilal MerhiVideo Production Design: James BartonVisual Identity and Design: Eleanor Tomlinson Commissioned by Google DeepMind Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 14/08/2024 • 49:42

 Hannah wraps up the series by meeting DeepMind co-founder and CEO, Demis Hassabis.
 In an extended interview, Demis describes why he believes AGI is possible, how we can get there, and the problems he hopes it will solve.
 Along the way, he highlights the important role of consciousness and why he’s so optimistic that AI can help solve many of the world’s major challenges.
 As a final note, Demis shares the story of a personal meeting with Stephen Hawking to discuss the future of AI and discloses Hawking’s parting message.
 For questions or feedback on the series, message us on Twitter @DeepMind or email podcast@deepmind.com.
 Interviewee: Deepmind co-founder and CEO, Demis Hassabis CreditsPresenter: Hannah FrySeries Producer: Dan HardoonProduction support: Jill AchinekuSounds design: Emma BarnabyMusic composition: Eleni ShawSound Engineer: Nigel AppletonEditor: David PrestCommissioned by DeepMind Thank you to everyone who made this season possible!
-Further reading:DeepMind, The Podcast: https://deepmind.com/blog/article/welcome-to-the-deepmind-podcastDeepMind’s Demis Hassabis on its breakthrough scientific discoveries, WIRED: https://www.youtube.com/watch?v=2WRow9FqUbwRiemann hypothesis, Wikipedia: https://en.wikipedia.org/wiki/Riemann_hypothesisUsing AI to accelerate scientific discovery by Demis Hassabis, Kendrew Lecture 2021: https://www.youtube.com/watch?v=sm-VkgVX-2oProtein Folding & the Next Technological Revolution by Demis Hassabis, Bloomberg: https://www.youtube.com/watch?v=vhd4ENh5ON4The Algorithm, MIT Technology Review: https://forms.technologyreview.com/newsletters/ai-the-algorithm/Machine learning resources, The Royal Society: https://royalsociety.org/topics-policy/education-skills/teacher-resources-and-opportunities/resources-for-teachers/resources-machine-learning/How to get empowered, not overpowered, by AI, TED: https://www.youtube.com/watch?v=2LRwvU6gEbA Please like and subscribe on your preferred podcast platform.
-Want to share feedback?
-Or have a suggestion for a guest that we should have on next?
-Leave us a comment on YouTube and stay tuned for future episodes.
+Further reading:DeepMind, The Podcast: https://deepmind.com/blog/article/welcome-to-the-deepmind-podcastDeepMind’s Demis Hassabis on its breakthrough scientific discoveries, WIRED: https://www.youtube.com/watch?v=2WRow9FqUbwRiemann hypothesis, Wikipedia: https://en.wikipedia.org/wiki/Riemann_hypothesisUsing AI to accelerate scientific discovery by Demis Hassabis, Kendrew Lecture 2021: https://www.youtube.com/watch?v=sm-VkgVX-2oProtein Folding & the Next Technological Revolution by Demis Hassabis, Bloomberg: https://www.youtube.com/watch?v=vhd4ENh5ON4The Algorithm, MIT Technology Review: https://forms.technologyreview.com/newsletters/ai-the-algorithm/Machine learning resources, The Royal Society: https://royalsociety.org/topics-policy/education-skills/teacher-resources-and-opportunities/resources-for-teachers/resources-machine-learning/How to get empowered, not overpowered, by AI, TED: https://www.youtube.com/watch?v=2LRwvU6gEbA Please leave us a review on Spotify or Apple Podcasts if you enjoyed this episode.
+We always want to hear from our audience whether that's in the form of feedback, new idea or a guest recommendation!
+Hosted by Simplecast, an AdsWizz company.
+See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 15/03/2022 • 30:28